-1. Great Interpersonal Skills: Physical therapist assistants should be able to interact with clients, families, groups, and team members from various cultural, emotional, intellectual, and social backgrounds.
+1. Interpersonal Skills.
+Physical therapist assistants should be able to interact with clients, families, groups, and team members from various cultural, emotional, intellectual, and social backgrounds.
 They should also always show courtesy and display friendly attitude.

-3. Ability to Operate Equipment: Physical therapist assistants should be able to operate and monitor various types of electrical and mechanical therapeutic equipment and devices which involves adjusting gauges, dials, small nuts and bolts, settings, tape measures, small tools, and more, using them safely, effectively and reliably.
+3. Ability to Operate Equipment.
+Therapist assistants should be able to operate and monitor various types of electrical and mechanical therapeutic equipment and devices which involves adjusting gauges, dials, small nuts and bolts, settings, tape measures, small tools, and more, using them safely, effectively and reliably.

-4. Detail Oriented: Physical therapist assistants should be organized and have a keen eye for detail.
+4. Detail Oriented.
+Assistants should be organized and have a keen eye for detail.
 They need to keep accurate records and follow written and verbal instructions carefully to ensure high quality care.

-5. Physical Stamina: Physical therapist assistants are always on their feet and moving from one spot to another as they work with patients.
+5. Physical Stamina.
+Therapist assistants are always on their feet and moving from one spot to another as they work with patients.
 Most times they are required to bend, stoop, kneel and stand for long periods.
 For this reason they should be physically fit all day long.

-7. Active Listening: The full attention of a physical therapy assistant is needed when other people are talking.
-In order for a physical therapy assistant to avoid making unnecessary interruptions and asking inappropriate questions, they need to give full attention to others and take time to understand the points being made.
+7. Active Listening.
+The full attention of a physical therapy assistant is needed when other people are talking.
+In order for an assistant to avoid making unnecessary interruptions and asking inappropriate questions, they need to give full attention to others and take time to understand the points being made.

-8. Compassion: Helping people should be the delight of every physical therapy assistant.
-When a patient is in severe pain, the love, care and empathy of a physical therapy assistant are most needed.
+8. Compassion.
+Helping people should be the delight of every physical therapy assistant.
+When a patient is in severe pain, the love, care and empathy of the therapy assistant are most needed.

-9. Communication Skills: Physical therapist assistants should be able to communicate effectively and sensitively with patients.
+9. Communication Skills.
+Physical therapist assistants should be able to communicate effectively and sensitively with patients.
 They ought to communicate efficiently in oral and written form with all members of the healthcare team.
-Even reading and understanding signs are part of communication, and should be practiced by physical therapist assistants.
+Even reading and understanding signs are part of communication, and should be practiced by assistants.

-11. Mobility: Physical therapist assistants should be able to assist clients to move from room to room, providing safe and effective patient care in a timely manner.
+11. Mobility. assistants to physical therapists should be able to assist clients to move from room to room, providing safe and effective patient care in a timely manner.
 Patients feel less pain and enjoy the feel of atmosphere when they are moved around.

-13. Sensory Ability: Physical therapist assistants need to have sensory ability to be able to observe clients’ status, and apply equipment in administering safe and effective treatment to patients.
+13. Sensory Ability.
+Therapist assistants need to have sensory ability to be able to observe clients’ status, and apply equipment in administering safe and effective treatment to patients.

-15. Critical Thinking: Physical therapist assistants should be able to use logic and reasoning skills to discover the weaknesses and strengths of alternative options, approaches, or conclusions to issues.
+15. Critical Thinking.
+Assistants should be able to use logic and reasoning skills to discover the weaknesses and strengths of alternative options, approaches, or conclusions to issues.

 If you are a physical therapist assistant who wants to excel on your job, then the above skills and qualities are worth developing.